Family Ski Gear Checklist

 Suitcase.
 This is a one-time investment for your trips and getting a bigger suitcase is the most sensible thing to do.
 The reason is quite simple, because your kid is going to fall in love with skiing and will ask for a ski trip every holiday.
 Through trial-and-error from many trips, we have found that the best approach is one individual bag– per person — with the clothing for each skier, and then one or two huge suitcases (definitely to be checked) with all of the ski helmets, boots, etc. Note that most airlines have a limit on on how large that suitcase can be.
 We like this one from Briggs and Reilly.
 They make great suitcases, provide a lifetime guarantee (we have used it, and it is truly “no questions asked”), and it is within the size limits of all airlines as of this writing.

 Warm Clothes.
 For skiing high up the mountains, you need to have plenty of warm clothes.
+Note that this depends on the season.
+In North America, you can usually bet that January and February will be cold.
+Early season, and especially late season, or often more mild and might require less warmth.
+When most people think of warm ski gear, they think of a heavy ski jacket (outlined below).
+The inner layers, such as a good ski base layer, are equally important.
 It’s important to insulate your kids as the temperatures can be well below freezing on the tops of a mountain and you don’t want your children to fall sick in the middle of an adventure.

 Underwear top and bottom.
-Many companies have underclothing especially for kids to keep them warm in the roughest of weather.
+Many companies who specialize in cold-weather active gear have underclothing especially for both adults kids to keep them warm in the roughest of weather.
+They are often marketed as base layers.
 These clothes are warm and don’t need regular washing so you can rely on them for a longer period.
 They are often made from wool which is a excellent body warmer.
 If you don’t find wool, go for a synthetic.
 Avoid cotton, as it becomes ineffective when wet.